-“When I began to feel sick, Fernanda and I had been recently married,” he said, explaining that the doctor gave them the grim news that they would never be able to have children due to the treatments Marcilio would have to undergo.
+“When I began to feel sick, Fernanda and I were recently married,” he said, explaining that the doctor gave them the grim news that they would never be able to have children due to the treatments Marcilio would have to undergo.

 Although devastated, the couple accepted it, telling themselves that “if God wants it, we will have children.”

-Six months after his healing, the couple moved to Rio de Janiero and Marcilio returned to work.
+Six months after his healing, the couple moved to Rio de Janeiro and Marcilio returned to work.
 It was around the same time Fernanda began to experience nausea.

 When the doctor told them she was pregnant, Marcilio said they didn’t initially believe it, but that after having some tests, they confirmed that “the child was there.”

-Having been young when Mother Teresa was alive, Marcilio said he knew her story generally like everyone else, but only began to study her life in depth after he was healed.
+Having been young when Mother Teresa was alive, Marcilio said he knew her story generally like everyone else but only began studying her life in depth after he was healed.